 - Kagat ng insekto – insect bite

-- Tumatalon – jump
+- Tumatalon – jumping

 - Kagat – bite